 - a.
-What did Coca-Cola do right?
-What did it do wrong? - b.
+Thinking about the vending machine and anticipated launch, what did Coca-Cola do right?
+What did it do wrong?
 What do you think of Ivester's comments?
-What would you have said if you were Ivester?

-- c.
-Using principles of mental accounting, how would you introduce a paradigm shift or increase the price? - d.
+What would you have said if you were Ivester? - b.
+Using principles of mental accounting, how would you introduce a paradigm shift or increase the price? - c.
 How would you change the public's perceptions of fairness/ethicality related to Coca-Cola's potential decision to introduce dynamic-pricing vending machines?